 At Medstead we believe Pupil Voice to be very important in shaping the running of the school.
 Children have the opportunity to put themselves forward for positions of responsibility as they move through the school each year.
 Some of the roles for which they apply are allocated through an anonymised peer voting system.
+Each child who takes on one of these positions wears a badge to show their role.
+These badges are returned at the end of a school year to be redistributed to new badge holders.
 The positions of responsibility held by our children range from:

-These children learn BSL alongside the children who attend the school through our Hearing Impaired Unit.
-The sign the choruses to songs in Worship and help with the signing of key topic words in their classrooms as well as producing an annual sign supported play.
+These children learn BSL alongside our deaf children and children with reduced hearing who attend the school through our Specialist Provision for the Deaf.
+They sign the choruses to songs in Worship and help with the signing of key topic words in their classrooms as well as sometimes producing a sign supported play.

 Are responsible for keeping the school's technological equipment safely stored and accessible for all classes.
 They provide support in each class for their peers and staff with computing.
 They promote e-safety across the school.

 These children help their younger peers with weekly times table and spellings practice.
 They also read with younger children and foster a love of books.